Pittsburgh PA Construction Accident Attorney

-Dallas and his team of experienced injury attorneys know that owners and contractors in Pennsylvania and Ohio have an obligation to keep their work sites safe.
+Dallas and his team of experienced injury attorneys know that owners and contractors in Pennsylvania and Ohio have an obligation to keep their worksites safe.
 Unfortunately, they also know that, too often, owners and contractors fail in this obligation.
-We have helped injured construction workers and their families recover for their injuries and losses for almost three decades in Pennsylvania and Ohio.
+We have helped injured construction workers and their families recover from their injuries and losses for almost three decades in Pennsylvania and Ohio.

 Some construction accident injuries are due to company negligence.
 Others happen when construction companies willfully choose to violate safety regulations.
 In either case, the company has an incentive to hide behind insurance companies and high-priced lawyers.
 Our team of Pittsburgh construction accident lawyers help by putting his experience to work for you and, if there is no recovery, you will not pay any fees or costs.

 The majority of employees are covered under the Pennsylvania workers’ compensation program.
 Workers’ compensation is a no-fault insurance policy that covers you if you are injured on the job.